prisma-labs/graphql-framework-experiment/docs/api/modules/main/exports/schema.md

 [GraphQL Docs for Object Types](https://graphql.org/learn/schema/#object-types-and-fields)

-The most basic components of a GraphQL schema are object types, a type you can fetch from your schema, with fields:
+The most common kind of type in most GraphQL schemas. of a GraphQL schema are object types, a type you can fetch from your schema, with fields:

 **Signature**